Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Methods

 The resulting water mass fractions distributed at initialization to the molten mantle and the metallic core are shown in Fig. \ref{fig:water_fraction_core}.
 We see a general trend of increasing water budget in the metallic core with increasing total mass.
 This is expected given the more siderophile nature of water with increasing pressure.
 The magma ocean water content peaks at intermediate masses.
 Combined, this results in a moderately increasing mass-dependency for the total fraction of water in the solid interior (solid lines).

 During time evolution, the total mass of the planet and the atmospheric pressure can decrease due to photoevaporative mass loss.
 Therefore, the balance between sequestered water in the magma ocean and envelope (Eq. \ref{eq:solubility}) is re-evaluated after each timestep and $M_{\rm vol, magma}$ is re-determined using the same tables as initially.
-The water partitioning between envelope and magma ocean is therefore dynamically adapted to the new conditions which leads to outgassing of water from the magma.
-In contrast, we assume that the volatiles trapped in the iron core remain constant over time (similar to outgassed scenarios in \citet{Rogers2024a}).
+The water partitioning between envelope and magma ocean is therefore dynamically adapted to the new conditions which leads to outgassing of water from the magma and a gradual enrichment of the envelope with water vapor until $Z_{\rm env} = 1$ is reached.
+In contrast, we assume that the volatiles trapped in the iron core remain constant over time (similar to outgassed scenarios in \citealp{Rogers2024a}).
+The same tabulated data can be used because the water reservoir in the magma ocean is not affected by the amount of water in the core but by exterior conditions.

-For better comparison to the other structure models, the Water Sequestration model calculates the average density of the volatile-enriched metallic core and magma ocean using the equation of state of \citet{Seager2007} assuming the same separation into iron core, perovskite mantle, and water ice layer as in the Layered model.
+For simplicity, the Water Sequestration model calculates the average density of the volatile-enriched metallic core and magma ocean using the equation of state of \citet{Seager2007} assuming the same separation into iron core, perovskite mantle, and water ice layer as in the Layered model.
 This implies that for the radius and bulk density of the interior, we do not assume that sequestration to the mantle and core occurred.
 Instead, the sequestered water (of mass $M_{\rm vol, magma} + M_{\rm vol, core}$) is treated as a high-pressure ice layer on top of the rocky material.
 A comparison to densities calculated consistently with the structure assumption of the Water Sequestration model (Fig. \ref{fig:model_schematics}) is presented in Appendix \ref{app:core_density_effect_water_in_core}.